 Advice is available in priority catchment areas only.
 The selected catchments are those where improvements in water quality will make the greatest contribution under the Water Framework Directive objectives.

 CSF complies with Article 22 of Commission Regulation (EU) No 702/2014 on how it gives advice.
 The amount of aid given for advisory services is limited to 1,500 euros per farmer per advisory theme.

 Catchment Sensitive Farming is now working with farmers in selected areas to provide Countryside Stewardship grants.
 Funding to improve water quality is now available through the Countryside Stewardship Mid Tier application process.
-See the Countryside Stewardship page for more information.
+See the Mid Tier page for more information.